Lyme Disease

 Early localized disease

-A characteristic erythema migrans (EM) or “bull’s eye” rash is present in about 70% of cases at the site of a recent tick bite.
-Other symptoms include fever, malaise, headache, myalgia, neck stiffness, fatigue, and arthralgia.
-EM is defined as a skin lesion that typically begins as a red macule or papule and expands over a period of days to weeks to form a round or oval expanding erythematous area ≥5 cm in size across the diameter.
+Erythema migrans (EM) or “bull’s eye” rash is present in about 70% of cases at the site of a recent tick bite .
+EM is a pathognomonic sign of Lyme disease.
+It is defined as a skin lesion that typically begins as a red macule or papule and expands over a period of days to weeks to form a round or oval expanding erythematous area.
+Some lesions are homogeneously erythematous, whereas others have prominent central clearing or a distinctive target-like appearance.
+A single primary lesion must reach greater than or equal to five cm in size across its largest diameter.
+On the lower extremities, the lesion may be partially purpuric.
 It appears 1–2 weeks (range 3–30 days) after infection and persists for up to 8 weeks.

 Early disseminated disease

-Multiple EM in approximately 15% of people occurs several weeks after infective tick bite, cranial nerve palsies, lymphocytic meningitis, conjunctivitis, arthralgia, myalgia, headache, fatigue, carditis (heart block); and
+Multiple EM in approximately 15% of people occurs several weeks after infective tick bite, cranial nerve palsies, lymphocytic meningitis, radiculitis, conjunctivitis, arthralgia, myalgia, headache, fatigue, carditis (heart block)

 Late disease

 May develop in people with early infection that was undetected or not adequately treated.
-Involves the heart, nervous system and joints; arrhythmias, heart block and sometimes myopericarditis; recurrent arthritis affecting large joints (i.e., knees); peripheral neuropathy; central nervous system manifestations – meningitis; encephalopathy (i.e. behaviour changes, sleep disturbance, headaches); and fatigue.
+Involves the heart, nervous system and joints; arrhythmias, heart block and sometimes myopericarditis; recurrent arthritis affecting large joints (i.e., knees); peripheral neuropathy; central nervous system manifestations – meningitis; encephalopathy (i.e. behaviour changes, sleep disturbance, headaches), conditions such as conjunctivitis, optic neuritis, keratitis, and uveitis and fatigue.

 Modes of transmission: